0xpr03/yayd/README.md

 ### Yet another youtube downloader-backend for DB based downloading with proxy support.
 Supports playlists & mass downloads as zip
 This is the backend for the downloader

+The purpose is to provide a system allowing you to download files, avoiding ISP related peering problems with youtube, and providing all this server side & in the quality you want.

 (Thanks at this point to the people on #rust & #rust-offtopic @ mozilla IRC)
 [GUI Example](***REMOVED***)